Xonshiz/comic-dl/ReadMe.md

 If your're planning to open an issue for the script or ask for a new feature or anything that requires opening an Issue, then please do keep these things in mind.

 ### Reporting Issues
-If you're about to report some issue with the script, the please do include these things :
+If you're about to report some issue with the script, then please do include these things :
 * The command your entered.
 Yes, with the URL
 * The output of that command.
 You can simply copy the text from the terminal/command prompt and paste it.
 Make sure you put that output inside `` (tilde).
 * Your Operating System and python version.